-In learning the lessons from our early efforts in ethical sourcing, we recognise that ethical sourcing is not an 18-month project; ethical sourcing including human rights risks may change over time so the job is never really 'done'.
+We recognise that ethical sourcing is not an 18-month project; ethical sourcing including human rights risks may change over time so the job is never really 'done'.
 To be truly successful, ethical sourcing will become a part of our new way of doing business and embedded in a process of continuous improvement in line with best practices.

-By setting specific activities and targets which build over time, Konica Minolta Australia wants to demonstrate that change is possible over time and encourage others to start their journey.
+By setting activities and targets over an 18-month period, Konica Minolta wants to demonstrate that change is possible over time and encourage others to start their journey.
 In doing so, we seek to become an industry leader driving ethical sourcing initiatives across the technology sector in Australia.
 It is not just about making good business sense, it is about living our values as a company that cares.